Two Bridges Start: 1983: Cavin Woodward (Leamington) 42, Ron Bentley (Tipton) 153 and Don Ritchie (Forres) 96

 First Woman: Hilary Walker (W35, Serpentine RC) 4:27:42.
 First Team: Wigan Phoenix.

-No race report available.
 Colin Hutt won for the second time.
+He recalls that Peter Morrison set off fast in a brave bid for victory and opened up a considerable lead, while Colin ran steadily.
+The infamous Carridean Brae at Bo’ness was reached at 26 miles and Colin pushed very hard uphill, catching Peter at the top, before moving ahead to win clearly.
 Colin had been coached by Andy Stirling (twice a winner himself) and during 1997 – 99 had won the well-known Edinburgh to North Berwick 22 mile race three times in succession.
-In recent years, Colin Hutt has tended to avoid the road due to injury but, as a young veteran representing Carnethy Hill Runners continues to do well in tough long distance hill and trail races (like the West Highland Way) as well as hilly duathlons and triathlons.
+In recent years, Colin Hutt has tended to avoid the road due to injury but, as a young veteran representing Carnethy Hill Runners continued to do well in tough long distance hill and trail races (like the West Highland Way) as well as hilly duathlons and triathlons.
+In 2020, aged 53, living in Grantown-on-Spey and running almost entirely on trails and hills, as well as cross-training, Colin remains strong enough, wearing normal training shoes, to win or finish second in an annual ultra-distance race in Rovaniemi, Finland – over frozen rivers and lakes!

 1. Colin Hutt (Bo’ness Road Runners) 3:41:48; 2.
 Peter Morrison (Fife AC) 3:47:20; 3.
 Mark Guichard (100km Assoc) 3:59:02; 4.
 Stephen Mason (Dundee Hawkhill H) 3:59:22; 5.
 Mark Laithwaite (Wigan Phoenix) 4:02:02;